 Building a network is an essential component of having a successful speech therapy private practice.
 Here's how I built mine.

-This post is part of a series about how I've built a small speech therapy private practice in Brooklyn, NY.
+This post is part of a series about how I've built a small pediatric speech therapy private practice in Brooklyn, NY.
 I am the sole proprietor and SLP of a professional service limited liability company (PLLC).
 I started it in 2020 -- without taking any expensive courses -- and it is going strong!
-I hope to share some of the things I've learned with other SLPs who may be curious about starting a private practice.
+I hope to share some of the things I've learned with other SLPs who may be curious about starting their own private practice.

 First things first: The word "networking" used to make me anxious!
 I imagined "networking" entailed making small talk and trying to sell myself in ways that I was certain would not feel comfortable or honest.